-If you are interested in more than one target niche, don’t be afraid to explore those either.
+If you are interested in more than one target niche, don’t be afraid to explore and start marketing your services to those either.

 So now, you’ve figured out what type of business you want to work with, and you have also found potential businesses to pitch to.